chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-maurice-wilkes-computers-then-and-now.md

 ## Good Language and Bad

-Gradually, controversies about the design of computers themselves died down and we all began to argue about the merits or demerits of sophisticated programming techniques; the battle for automatic programming or, as we should now say, for the use of higher level programming languages, had begun.
-I well remember taking part at one of the early ACM meetings – it must have been about 1953 – in a debate on this subject.
+<mark>Gradually, controversies about the design of computers themselves died down
+and we all began to argue about the merits or demerits of sophisticated programming techniques; the battle for automatic programming or, as we should now say, for the use of higher level programming languages, had begun.</mark> I well remember taking part at one of the early ACM meetings – it must have been about 1953 – in a debate on this subject.
 John Carr was also a speaker and he distinguished two groups of programmers; the first comprised the "primitives," who believed that, all instructions should be